grange85/ahfow-www/_posts/2003/2003-06-29-dean-and-briitta-on-kcrw.markdown

 - dean & britta
 tags: []
 ---
-<p>From KCRW web site..."Britta Phillips and Dean Wareham of Luna venture out on their own to explore their gentle, seductive sound on Morning Becomes Eclectic from the Museum of TV &amp; Radio in NYC at 11:15am."source: http://kcrwmusic.com/</p>
+<p>From KCRW web site..."Britta Phillips and Dean Wareham of Luna venture out on their own to explore their gentle, seductive sound on Morning Becomes Eclectic from the Museum of TV & Radio in NYC at 11:15am."source: http://kcrwmusic.com/</p>